Drawing and comment period is now closed. Winner announced in the most recent comment.

 Jerry Renfro is a character played by Robert Downey Jr. The mere mention of the name makes all aspiring filmmakers and actors gasp with awe.
 I nearly name-dropped Kit Ramsey as well.
 I couldn’t figure out how to get “Fake Purse Ninjas” into a sentence, though.

 An extensive scene in Simply the Best takes place at the Griffith Observatory (pictured at the top of this post with the view that Alice and Pepper memorably enjoy).
 Alice, having seen Bowfinger (and so should you!), appreciates that she’s standing in the place where the memorable ending was filmed.
-And of course admires the Astronomers Monument topped by an armillary sphere (way before Game of Thrones made them cool).
+And of course admires the Astronomers Monument topped by an armillary sphere (way before Game of Thrones made them cool in the series’ opening credits).

 My Cousin Vinny